harness/developer-hub/docs/chaos-engineering/get-started/whats-supported.md

 ---

 This topic lists the platforms and technologies that Harness Chaos Engineering (CE) supports for deploying chaos infrastructure.
-To learn more about chaos infrastructure, please refer [chaos infrastructure](/docs/chaos-engineering/technical-reference/architecture#chaos-infrastructure).
+To learn more about chaos infrastructure, go to [Chaos infrastructure](/docs/chaos-engineering/technical-reference/architecture#chaos-infrastructure).

 ## Chaos infrastructure